SuperLowLevel/SuperLowLevel.github.io/_posts/people/2010-03-27-xiangtaokong.md

 institutionShort: SIAT, CAS
 ---

 Xiangtao Kong is currently a prospective M.S. student in SIAT, CAS.
-He is supervised by Prof. Chao Dong.
+He is supervised by Prof. Chao Dong and Prof. Yu Qiao.
 He is expected to obtain his B.Eng. degree from Shandong University, Weihai, China by 2020.